devinkr/javascript-oop/README.md

 ## Objects in Review

-Let's visit a site most of you will probably be familiar with, [Amazon](https://www.amazon.com).
-If we type something to search for, you may notice all the results have similar properties.
-Things like, _price_, _title_, _reviews_, _Prime eligibility_ and a _picture_.

-In programming, we need a way to contain logic and data about things in the real world and represent them in our programs.
-An effective way to do this is with _objects_.
+In programming, _objects_ give us the ability to encapsulate logic and data about things in the real world and represent them in our programs.

 In JavaScript, **objects are collections of properties(key-value pairs)**.
 We can add, remove, or change these properties as we please.
 The simplest way to create an object is by using **object literal notation**.